The one word I hope will end up describing my 2016? Change.

 I mentioned in the introduction that having a base will better my travels, and it’s because I can start taking more defined trips rather than floating from place to place, spending the majority of my time on my laptop.

 How will it work?
 I’ll spend several months writing and scheduling posts on Never Ending Footsteps so that I can then spend a month offline and fully immersing myself in a destination.
-I’ll be able to research a place instead of just turning up and winging it; I’ll be able to take tours and do activities because I won’t be working; I’ll be able to get to know a place more than superficially because I’ll be outside exploring.
+I’ll be able to research a place instead of just turning up and winging it; I’ll be able to take tours and do activities because I won’t be writing; I’ll be able to get to know a place more than superficially because I’ll be outside exploring.
 All of this means more detailed coverage of destinations on the site and a healthier, happier version of me.

 To Take One Trip I’ve Never Considered Before